gillytron/gillytron/README.md

 ### Hi there 👋

+👷**Current Role**: Data Engineer 👷

+🌱 Currently learning Rust and Node.js

+working with:
+- ⚡ Serverless
+- ⚡ FastAPI
+- 📘 Azure

+remember: all code is garbage 🚽

 <!--
 **gillytron/gillytron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.